Reverse Engineering Human Preferences with Reinforcement Learning: Method

 \\ where $LLM_C$ is a frozen LLM—referred to as the candidate-LLM—which takes a preamble $p_j$ and the corresponding question $q_j$ and outputs a candidate response $c_j$.
 Note that the reward is a function of the preamble because $LLM_C$ is conditioned on it.
 Our reward model is a frozen LLM that outputs a verbal critique followed by a numerical score, as in the LLM-as-a-judge framework.
 We refer to this model as the judge-LLM.
 In our case, the score output by the judge is discrete on the 1--10 scale, elicited using MT-Bench \cite{Zheng2024} prompts for single (as opposed to pairwise) evaluation.
 We use this numerical score as the reward in our training pipeline.
 Figure~\ref{fig:main} illustrates the training pipeline in detail.

-In order to optimize the RL problem we adapt Contrastive Policy Gradient (\texttt{CoPG}) \cite{flet-berliac-etal-2024-contrastive}.
-The rationale behind this choice, as well as a comparison between \texttt{CoPG} and other RL algorithms, are further elaborated in Appendix~\ref{sec:copg}.
+In order to optimise the RL problem, we adapt Contrastive Policy Gradient (\texttt{CoPG}) \cite{flet-berliac-etal-2024-contrastive}.
+The rationale behind this choice, as well as a comparison with other RL algorithms, is further elaborated in Appendix~\ref{sec:copg}.
 For a pair of two sampled preambles $p_j$ and $p_j'$ we introduce the following sampling loss:

 \\ $\pi_{\mathrm{ref}}$ is a reference model used for regularising the RL problem, which we set to be the base LLM underlying the preamble generator.
-As in \cite{flet-berliac-etal-2024-contrastive}, $\beta$ is a hyperparameter regulating the importance of the sequence log-likelihoods in the overall loss.
+As in \cite{flet-berliac-etal-2024-contrastive}, $\beta$ is a hyperparameter regulating the importance of the KL-divergence between the sequence log-likelihoods of $\pi$ and $\pi_{\mathrm{ref}}$ in the overall loss.

-As $\pi$ is trained to generate preambles that are question-specific, we pipeline it with the candidate-LLM at test time to dynamically generate responses to new questions.
-We prompt the preamble generator with the same fixed instruction $i$ used during training, together with a question $q$, to generate the response $c$.
+As $\pi$ is trained to generate question-specific preambles, we pipeline it with the candidate-LLM at test time to dynamically generate responses to new questions.
+We prompt the preamble generator with the same fixed instruction $i$ used during training, along with a question $q$, to generate the response $c$.
 A judge-LLM is then prompted to assign a score to $c$.

 As an additional consideration, it is worth noting that \cite{flet-berliac-etal-2024-contrastive} investigate \texttt{CoPG} solely in an offline manner.
 However, they hypothesise that the method should also scale to the online setting.
 To the best of our knowledge, this work is the first to successfully apply a similar method to online learning.